israelmrios/Professional-README-Generator/sampleREADME.md

   - [License](#license)

   ## Installation
-  How to install this application and getting started:
+  How to install this application and getting started

   ## Usage
-  * Invoke the following command on your integrated terminal:
+  * Invoke the following command on your integrated terminal

   ## Contributing
   There are many ways in which you can participate in this project, for example: